Gl1tchStudios/glitch-securityCameras/README.md

 - 🔍 **Object Detection**: Identify and interact with hackable objects in camera view
 - 🔓 **Hacking System**: Integrated hacking interface compatible with popular minigames
 - 🧩 **Modular Design**: Easy to integrate with other scripts and resources
-- 🛠️ **Developer API**: Comprehensive exports for developers to integrate with other systems
+- 🛠️ **Easy to use for Intergration**: Comprehensive exports for developers to integrate with other systems
+- 🔄 **Dynamic Camera Management**: Add and remove cameras programmatically during runtime

 ## 📷 Media